geobakery/GeospatialAnalyzer/README.development.md

 ## Database

 You need an accessible database connection for querying the test data.
-For the first version, a Postgres (v15) database with the PostGIS extension is used.
+For the first version, a PostgreSQL (v15) database with the PostGIS extension is used.
 Sample data is stored in the `sql\data` dump and must be imported into your local database for testing.
 The database itself can be set up using three different approaches:

 - Set up a database on your own.
 Follow one of the step-by-step tutorials for the initial configuration.